 Should Providence Health Plan determine that we would have covered the Service had Prior Authorization been obtained, benefits will be applied to the remaining claim balance after the Prior Authorization Penalty is assessed.
-The penalty does NOT apply to the Out-of-Pocket Maximum shown in the Benefit Summary.
+The penalty does NOT apply to the Deductible, if any, or to the Out-of-Pocket Maximum shown in the Benefit Summary.
 The penalty also does NOT apply to Mental Health or Substance Use Disorder Services.

-3.8 TRAVEL EXPENSE REIMBURSEMENT
+3.7 TRAVEL EXPENSE REIMBURSEMENT